-The NEB-regulated company will determine the Level of Emergency (I, II or III) based on the level of severity of the incident and the potential hazards to the public and the environment, and determine the appropriate response.
+The CER-regulated company will determine the Level of Emergency (I, II or III) based on the level of severity of the incident and the potential hazards to the public and the environment, and determine the appropriate response.

-The Board and the operator of the pipeline may enter into an agreement regarding a format and time frame for reporting pipeline occurrences that are not likely to require immediate Board response.
+The CER and the operator of the pipeline may enter into an agreement regarding a format and time frame for reporting pipeline occurrences that are not likely to require immediate CER response.

-SOR/2014-37 February 28, 2014
+SOR/2014-37 November 23, 2018

-SOR/2014-37 February 28, 2014 Region Federal Regulator Environment Canada - National Environmental Emergencies Center When to Report To avoid duplication of effort, Environment Canada has negotiated Environmental Occurrences Notification Agreements with Alberta and Ontario.
-Under these Notification Agreements, one organization for each province receives environmental occurrences notifications on behalf of Environment Canada.
-Environment Canada is thus required to designate the persons providing 24-hour emergency telephone service for the organizations operating for the provinces and territories, enabling them to receive notifications under The Canadian Environmental Protection Act, 1999.
-TNPI Quebec is the only location required to contact Environment Canada as well as the provincial regulator.
-Environment Canada is to be notified as soon as possible.
-Reporting Number Quebec National Environmental Emergencies Center Environment Canada Telephone - 514-283-2333 or 1-866-283-2333 Ontario Spills Action Centre Ontario Ministry of the Environment and Climate Change Telephone - 416-325-3000 or 1-800-268-6060 Alberta Alberta Environment and Parks Telephone - 780-422-4505 or 1-800-222-6514 Detailed Requirements Regulator will dictate requirements at time of call.
-Be prepared to provide details of incident.
+Region Federal Regulator Environment and Climate Change Canada National Environmental Emergencies Center (NEEC) When to Report To avoid duplication of effort, Environment and Climate Change Canada has negotiated Environmental Occurrences Notification Agreements with Alberta and Ontario.
+Under these Notification Agreements, one organization for each province receives environmental occurrences notifications on behalf of Environment and Climate Change Canada.
+Environment and Climate Change Canada is thus required to designate the persons providing 24-hour emergency telephone service for the organizations operating for the provinces and territories, enabling them to receive notifications under The Canadian Environmental Protection Act, 1999.
+TNPI Quebec is the only location required to contact Environment and Climate Change Canada as well as the provincial regulator.
+Environment and Climate Change Canada is to be notified as soon as possible.
+Reporting Number Quebec National Environmental Emergencies Center Environment and Climate Change Canada Telephone - 514-283-2333 or 1-866- 283-2333 Ontario Spills Action Centre Ontario Ministry of Environment, Conservation and Parks (MECP) Telephone - 416-325-3000 or 1-800-268-6060 Alberta Alberta Ministry of Environment and Parks Telephone - 780-422-4505 or 1-800-222-6514 (Number accessible only within the province) Detailed Regulator will dictate requirements at time of call.
+Be prepared to provide

 Region Alberta Regulator Alberta Environment and Parks (AEP) and Alberta Energy Regulator (AER) When to Report The AER and Alberta Environment and Parks (AEP) use this number for all complaints and emergencies related to the environment and energy development in Alberta.
-Reporting Number 24 Hour Hotline - 1-800-222-6514 (If reporting emergencies from outside of Alberta, please call - 780-422-4505) Detailed Requirements When calling, please provide as much detail as possible about the emergency or complaint: Location - If possible, provide the legal land location; otherwise, provide the general location of the emergency Description of the emergency or complaint - describe the impact or nature of the emergency or complaint Source of the emergency or complaint -Are you aware of or were you able to determine the source of the emergency or complaint?
-If not, can you describe what type of industrial activity is in the area (e.g. oil and gas, agriculture, manufacturing, etc.)?
+Reporting Number 24 Hour Hotline - 1-800-222-6514 (If reporting emergencies from outside of Alberta, please call - 780-422-4505) Detailed Requirements When calling, please provide as much detail as possible about the emergency or complaint: Location - If possible, provide the legal land location; otherwise, provide the general location of the emergency Description of the emergency or complaint - describe the impact or nature of the emergency or complaint Source of the emergency or complaint - Are you aware of or were you able to determine the source of the emergency or complaint?
+If not, can you describe what type of industrial activity is in the area (e.g., oil and gas, agriculture, manufacturing, etc.)?
 Region Alberta Regulator Alberta Emergency Management Agency (AEMA) When to Report Will be activated by the government for level 2 and level 3 emergencies to provide support to the incident response.
 Notification mechanisms outlined in the MEP response framework may be used by the local authority to notify residents if public protection measures are required outside the EPZ (Emergency Planning Zone).
 The notification mechanisms will be based on monitored air quality and other situations that might arise during the emergency Reporting Number Notification done through local authorities Detailed Requirements